GSA/sinwebapp/docs/SETUP.md

 To run the containers as detached, i.e. in the background.

+Doing this too often can create dangling images in your Docker cache that need to be cleaned up every time you make a change to the code in addition to other garbage that can accumulate in the cache.
+The script <i>/scripts/build-container.sh</i> will clean up any artifacts leftover during docker builds and keep your system nice and tidy.
+Instead of using <i>docker-compose up</i>, invoke from the project root directory,

+> ./scripts/build-container.sh

+At the base, this script uses <i>docker-compose up</i> but will also perform some basic house cleaning so your system doesn't overload.
+If you ever receive an error that one of your 'docker repositories is unsigned', this is probably because your cache is overloaded.
+You will need to prune some the cache and remove some of the dangling docker images before the application will build properly.
+See the Stack Overflow link in the Appendix for more information on this error.

 3. Remove the containers with the following command,

 > docker-compose stop<br>
 > docker-compose down

+Note: the <i>build-container.sh</i> script will automatically prune running containers before building and orchestrating new images.

 ## CloudFoundry Environment